deepgorthi/youtube-playlist-API/README.md

 The Username of a channel can be extracted frim the URL after searching for a channel in youtube search.

-For example, after searching for AWS channel, the username is the last part of the URL. https://www.youtube.com/user/[AmazonWebServices]
+For example, after searching for AWS channel, the username is the last part of the URL. https://www.youtube.com/user/AmazonWebServices  --> <AmazonWebServices>

 Once the username is extracted, give it as an argument to get_playlist_times.py file.